amodoipeter/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 - What are the built-in mutable types
 - What are the built-in immutable types
 - How does Python pass variables to functions

-# Requirements

-## .txt Answer Files

-- Only one line
-- No Shebang
-- All files should end with a new line